Text by CLOT Magazine

-Electronic music pioneer Jean-Michel Jarre is releasing his brand new studio album Equinoxe Infinity, the sequel of his 1978 album Equinoxe.
+Electronic music pioneer Jean-Michel Jarre is releasing his brand new studio album Equinoxe Infinity, the sequel to his 1978 album Equinoxe.
 Jean-Michel Jarre has always been fascinated with machines and technology.
-Trained as a musician (piano and music theory) in 1976 he composed Oxygène using a variety of analogue synthesisers to create memorable, bits, sounds and rhythms that led to a synth revolution and pushed the boundaries of science and technology.
+Trained as a musician (piano and music theory) in 1976, he composed Oxygène using a variety of analogue synthesisers to create memorable bits, sounds and rhythms that led to a synth revolution and pushed the boundaries of science and technology.

-Equinoxe Infinity is set to arrive this Friday 16 November, almost forty years to the day since Equinoxe was launched in 1978.
-We got the chance to meet Jean-Michel Jarre at Sony Music in London and over one hour we talked about technology, AI, machine learning and what’s next for humanity.
-We will be publishing the interview soon.
+Equinoxe Infinity is set to arrive this Friday, 16 November, almost forty years to the day since Equinoxe was launched in 1978.
+We got the chance to meet Jean-Michel Jarre at Sony Music in London, and for over one hour, we talked about technology, AI, machine learning and what’s next for humanity.